Parley-Chat/documentation/docs/index.md

 # Parley Chat Documentation

 Welcome to the Parley Chat documentation.
-Parley Chat is a modern chat application with a focus on privacy and performance.
+Parley Chat is a modern secure e2ee chat application with a focus on privacy and performance.

 <p class="tip">
   Looking for Enterprise Support? <a href="mailto:support@parley-chat.site">Speak with Us Today!</a><br>